 But just because the games of the era were kind of terrible doesn’t mean that’s the upper limit for edutainment.
 It makes sense that educators have recently found more luck with introducing Minecraft to the classroom than Math Blaster.
 Often, the best education isn’t deliberate.

 That lesson was hard to find two decades ago, when Mattel found it had purchased a lemon from Shark Tank loud guy Kevin O’Leary with The Learning Company.
 Mattel spent $3.6 billion on the business, only to sell it off a couple years later for basically nothing.
 Not even the fact that The Print Shop was part of the purchase could save the deal.

-It worked out for O’Leary, who is dabbling in Canadian politics these days, but the edutainment space never really recovered.
+It worked out for O’Leary, who CNBC thinks is the most interesting person on earth these days, but the edutainment space never really recovered.

 “The Learning Company showed that mixing games with education is a powerful tool, but it also showed how difficult it is to grow that business and diversify and evolve,” Banville said.

 The Learning Company deserves more credit than it’s getting in the modern day, and so, too, does Jan Davidson, who uncovered a genuinely important trend with Math Blaster.

 But, to be clear, you can’t just put Mario on a boring game and hope that kids learn something in the process.
 Considering how sophisticated games are getting these days, that’s not good enough.